yt-dlp/yt-dlp/README.md

                                      from and dump cookie jar in
     --no-cookies                     Do not read/dump cookies from/to file (default)
-    --cookies-from-browser BROWSER[:PROFILE]
+    --cookies-from-browser BROWSER[:PARAMETERS]
                                      Load cookies from a user profile of the given web browser.
 Currently supported
                                      browsers are: brave, chrome, chromium,
                                      edge, firefox, opera, safari, vivaldi.
-You
-                                     can specify the user profile name or directory using "BROWSER:PROFILE_NAME" or
+                                     additional parameters can be specified
+                                     such as the profile name/path and the keyring to use.
+For example:
+                                     'chrome:profile=~/.config/chrome/Default'
+                                     'brave:keyring=KWallet,profile=Default'.
+                                     Possible keyring values are:
+                                     'KWallet', 'GnomeKeyring', 'BasicText'.
+                                     The keyring is automatically detected
-                                     "BROWSER:PROFILE_PATH".
-If no profile is
-                                     given, the most recently accessed one is used
+                                     in most cases.
+If no browser profile is specified the most recently accessed one
+                                     is chosen.
     --no-cookies-from-browser        Do not load cookies from browser (default) --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information (such